 SETI’s Research Experience for Undergraduates (REU) summer program introduced students to a wide range of topics including potential landing sites for human missions to Mars, calibration for exoplanet telescopes, models of protoplanetary disks, protoplanetary analogues in the rings of Saturn, and the astrophysical applications of SETI data.

-The University of Wisconsin-Madison Habitability, Life Detection, and the Signatures of Life on the Terrestrial Planets team’s summer students took part in a wide range of astrobiology research and outreach.
+At the University of Wisconsin-Madison, scientists with the Habitability, Life Detection, and the Signatures of Life on the Terrestrial Planets team hosted several students working on a wide range of projects.

 Eric Boyd’s lab at Montana State University hosted Mariah Friedlander, a recent graduate of Salish Kootenai College, for a six-week summer internship.
 Mariah worked to develop laboratory skills associated with the isolation and characterization of extremophiles, specifically thermoacidophiles from Yellowstone hot springs supported by volcanic gases.

-Mitchell Freyermuth, an undergraduate Summer Research Fellow at Furman University, was sponsored by Chris Romanek and investigated the factors that influenced the incorporation of trace and minor elements in carbonate minerals, as part of Mitchell’s senior thesis for his Earth and Environmental Sciences degree.
-His research could shed light on environmental conditions and factors that are responsible for the geochemistry of carbonate minerals on the surface of Mars.
+Mitchell Freyermuth, an undergraduate Summer Research Fellow at Furman University, was sponsored by Chris Romanek and investigated the factors that influenced the incorporation of trace and minor elements in carbonate minerals as part of Mitchell’s senior thesis in Earth and Environmental Sciences.
+His summer research could shed light on environmental conditions and factors that are responsible for the geochemistry of carbonate minerals on the surface of Mars.

 UW-Madison microbiology major Evan Handowski, sponsored by Eric Roden, worked in the geomicrobiology lab with Ph.D. student Stephanie Napieralski on extracting DNA and measuring ATP content in cultures designed to grow microorganisms capable of generating energy from the oxidation of Fe(II)-bearing primary minerals.